It's important to check your gas and electricity bills to see if you are paying too much. Follow these steps:

 3. Check if you're claiming all benefits

-Up to £5.5bn of mean-tested benefits went unclaimed by older people in 2009-10.
+Billions of pounds of benefits go unclaimed by older people every year.
 Your supplier may be able to offer you a discount if you are on certain benefits too.

 Use our quick and easy online benefits calculator to find out what you may be entitled to claim or check our guide to heating benefits to see what help is available.